 7. Don't Measure Your Worth by the Money You Make

-Do not let the money you make - or do not make - as an expressive artist affect your self-esteem.
-I sense that we are in a "proliferation" phase in the healing/expressive arts where many of us are passionately creating while facilitating part-time or on a volunteer basis.
+Do not let the money you make - or do not make - as an expressive artist and facilitator affect your self-esteem.
+I sense that we are in a "proliferation" phase in the healing/expressive arts where many of us are passionately facilitating part-time or on a volunteer basis.
 We might need to be open to other streams of income to support our practice.
 There is no failure in this.

 As we solidify the expressive arts as a valuable emotional healing modality in the world, forerunners such as yourself have to be willing to demonstrate, illustrate and proliferate the work.
 Be a living example of the expressive arts in action.
 You are important.
 Trust your passion, and take action on all of your intuitions step-by-step.